Agoric/documentation/main/reference/zoe-api/zcfseat.md

 # ZCFSeat Object

 Zoe uses **seats** to access or manipulate offers.
 Seats represent active offers and let contracts and users interact with them.
-Two kinds of seats represent a single position, and allow interaction from within a contract and from the outside. **ZCFSeats** are used within contracts and with **zcf** methods.
-**UserSeats** represent offers external to Zoe and the contract.
-The two facets share an allocation, and changes made from either side affect both.
+Two kinds of seats represent a single position. **ZCFSeats** are used within contracts and with **zcf** methods.  **UserSeats** represent offers outside the contract.
+The two facets provide access to the same allocation, and changes made from either side affect both.

 A **ZCFSeat** includes synchronous queries for the current state of the associated offer, such as the amounts of assets that are currently